kjsandbrink/hip-rlday/README.md

 # hip-rlday
-Notebooks for a workshop introducing policy gradient methods.
-Initially held in Oxford in March 2023.
+These notebooks were part of a larger workshop introducing policy gradient methods, initially held in Oxford in March 2023 in the Human Information Processing Laboratory.
+They are intended to take around 2h to complete for an initial run-through.

 The "HIP_DeepRLDay_2023.ipynb" notebook contains exercises for participants to complete.
 They are recommended to create their own copies on Google Colab.